 We want to see every Chi Alpha giving to missionaries and mission projects beyond the money that they raise for their trips.
 Consider supporting a missionary monthly or taking on a special giving project every semester.
 Check out our giving ideas section and begin implementing something today.

 Why We Give

-big or small they may seem, and use them to touch the nations.
+rather than an obligation then we will begin to see God take our resources, however big or small they may seem, and use them to touch the nations.
 We get to be a part of something bigger than ourselves by our giving.

-We make a living by what we get, we make a life by what we give.
+We make a living by what we get, but we make a life by what we give.

 We want every Chi Alpha to be praying for missionaries around the world and for the nations and people groups within the nations.
 Find creative ways to include prayer for missionaries and people groups into your services, small groups, etc. Check out our prayer ideas section, missionary of the month and nation of the month.

 Praying for the nations is an awesome opportunity to partner with God.
 We can ask Him what he is up to in the world and ask him how we can fit in with that.
 We don’t have to give into a sense of purposelessness because we can be a part of what God is doing around the world, through prayer.